nicholas-cosenza/taxonomy/README.md

 While skills are foundational or performative, knowledge is based more on answering questions that involve facts, data, or references.

-Knowledge is supported by documents, such as textbook, technical_manual, encyclopedia, journal, or magazine.
+Knowledge is supported by documents, such as a textbook, technical manual, encyclopedia, journal, or magazine.
 The document type is the last node in the taxonomy tree, for example: `science/animals/tabby_cat/encyclopedia`.
 The `qna.yaml` is in this final node.

 Knowledge in the taxonomy tree consists of a few more elements than skills: